Complaints

 What will happen next?

-1. Within three days we will send you a letter acknowledging your complaint and asking you to confirm or explain any details.
+1. Within five working days of receiving your complaint, we will send you a letter acknowledging your complaint and asking you to confirm or explain any details.
 If it seems appropriate, we will suggest a meeting at this stage.

 – We will arrange for a partner of the firm who has not been involved in your complaint to review the decision.